yingkitw/watsonx-rs/README.md

 - **🛡️ watsonx.governance** - AI governance and compliance
 - **⚙️ watsonx.orchestrate** - Workflow orchestration and automation

-Currently, we focus on `watsonx.ai` with text generation capabilities, but the architecture is designed to expand across all WatsonX services.
+Currently, we support both `watsonx.ai` (text generation) and `watsonx.orchestrate` (custom assistants and document management), with the architecture designed to expand across all WatsonX services.

 ## 🚀 Quick Start